nahallac/e3-automation-tools/README.md

 ## License

+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

+You are free to share and adapt this work, but you must:
+- Give appropriate credit to the original author
+- Indicate if changes were made
+- Distribute any derivative works under the same license

-MIT License - see LICENSE file for details.
+See the LICENSE file for full details.

 ## Author